justinchoi001/liferay-learn-0/commerce/README.md

 ## [Get Help](./get-help/README.md)

-Need a little bit more help?
+Need more help?
 Liferay has training, consulting, and support resources for all your needs.